Employment Taxes for Household Workers in header of articles

 Wages you withheld federal income tax from

-You must file Schedule H with your individual return to report household employment taxes if, in 2012, you paid any of these:
+You might need to file Schedule H with your individual return to report household employment taxes.
+Do this if, in 2012, you paid any of these:

-Cash wages of $1,800 or more to any 1 household employee
+Cash wages of $1,800 or more to any one household employee

 FUTA wages -- total cash wages of $1,000 or more in any calendar quarter to all household employees